pricha0912/textClassification-python/README.md

 Used the basis concepts of NLP like tokenizing, part-of-speech tagging, stemming, chunking, and named entity recognition.
 Then using different classifiers to classify the text and compare the results:
-KNN
+KNN,
-Decision Tree Classifier
+Decision Tree Classifier,
-Random Forest Classifier
+Random Forest Classifier,
-Logistic Regression
+Logistic Regression,
-SGD Classifier
+SGD Classifier,
-MultinomialNB
+MultinomialNB, and
 SVC

 Also used:
-Regular Expressions
+Regular Expressions,
-Feature Engineering
+Feature Engineering, and
 Ensemble Methods

 Some common regular expression metacharacters - copied from wikipedia